 Activities with the potential to affect cultural heritage at the airports include any ground disturbing activities that could damage known or unknown heritage value.
 These would include:

-- landscaping activities; - construction/demolition works.
+- landscaping activities; - construction/demolition works that cause ground vibrations.

 Table 11: Cultural Heritage targets